-In addition, a lawsuit was filed against our company in the Tokyo District Court on December 27, 2023 by Hama Sushi Co., Ltd. demanding payment of 511 million yen in damages.
-The future course of events may affect our company's future consolidated business results, but it is difficult to reasonably estimate the amount of impact at this time, so it has not been reflected in the consolidated financial statements.
+The company is currently involved in a lawsuit filed by Hama Sushi Co., Ltd. against the company on December 27, 2023, at the Tokyo District Court, seeking compensation for damages in the amount of 511 million yen.
+Depending on the future developments of this lawsuit, there is a possibility that it may have an impact on the company's future consolidated financial results.
+However, as it is currently difficult to reasonably estimate the amount of such impact, it has not been reflected in the consolidated financial statements.